Skip to main content

 What is the Service Charge on my water bill?

 The Water Service Charge represents fixed costs associated with maintaining your account such as meter reading and ongoing expenses for maintenance of the meter & service lateral to your property.
 The District incurs these expenses regardless of the actual amount of water used by the customer, and in a sense this charge can be thought of as a Readiness-to-serve fee.
-An allotment of 30,000 gallons per month per residence is included with the Water Charge.

 Why is the sewer fee so high and what is it for?

-The sewer charge (if applicable) on your bill is currently $27.25 per month for each single-family dwelling.
 This rate is competitive if not lower than sewer charges in nearby jurisdictions.
 The sewer fees provide the funds needed to operate and maintain the District’s sewer system and also to pay costs to operate the Hilmar wastewater treatment & disposal facility.

 What is the hardness of the water?